 Consider automating your investments, so you contribute a specific portion of your income every month.

-Building Wealth Through Long-Term Stock Investing
+Building Wealth through Long-Term Stock Investing

 By allocating a portion of your earnings to stock investing, you can build wealth over time — even if you don’t have much time to put into it.

-Start by opening an investing account with a reputable financial company.
+To commence your journey in the stock market as a beginner, start by opening an investing account with a reputable financial company.
 Then, build your portfolio and consider automating your contributions.